Shleep

-Shleep is the seventh album by Canterbury scene and progressive rock veteran and musician Robert Wyatt, released in 1997.
+Shleep is the seventh studio album by English musician Robert Wyatt, released on 26 September 1997.

 The album brought together a diverse range of musicians from a range of genres.
-After Wyatt's largely one-man recordings of the 1980s, Shleep marked a return to featuring other artistes as on his 1970s albums.
-The balance of his discography would follow suit.
+After Wyatt's largely one-man recordings of the 1980s, Shleep marked a return to featuring other artists as on his 1970s albums; the balance of his discography would follow suit.
 The Wire named Shleep its record of the year in its annual critics' poll.